 Learn more about Willie Nelson here!

-He's accomplished a lot throughout the years and to this day still continues making great music, racking up accolades (Three 2009 GRAMMY nominations for example!) and miles on his bus, the "Honeysuckle Rose IV" accompanied as always by his trusted guitar "Trigger".
+He’s accomplished a lot throughout the years and continues entertaining crowds to this day making great music, racking up accolades like the prestigious George Gershwin Award and logging thousands miles on his bus, the “Honeysuckle Rose” accompanied as always by his trusted guitar “Trigger”.

 Born on April 30, 1933, in Abbott, Texas.
 During his extensive career, Willie Nelson has written more than 2,500 songs and has released close to 300 albums.
 He is recognized worldwide as an American troubadour and icon, transcended musical genres, and has remained relevant through five decades through his music, his acting, and as the face of such social causes as Farm Aid, development of bio-diesel, and the legalization of Hemp.